 - All repair work carried out by trusted builders and contractors

 Bank of Scotland offer two levels of cover depending on if you need a basic or more comprehensive cover service:

-Their basic level of cover, it comes you for the essentials and a few extras.
+Their basic level of cover.
+This protects the essentials and a few bonus extras.

 - Buildings over up to £500,000 included

 - You can add optional: Outbuildings cover (£500,000), Accidental Damage Cover (£500,000)